blockrockettech/eth-event-listener-gc-run/README.md

 * `event-listener`
     - scrapes and listens for event from a set of configured smart contracts
-    - Found events are handled by `event-processor-api`
+    - Found events are handled by a set of available handlers which can write top files, DB or post to endpoints such as `event-processor-api`
-    - State maintains the current last block scrapped
+    - Stateful implementations maintain the current last block scrapped from the network
 * `event-processor-api` is a simple serverless and statelsss API
     - New events are handle accordingly and persisted to Cloud DB